 About Digital Publishing

-The goal of the Digital Publishing team is the unification of learning materials from across the College of Medicine curriculum, reducing the cognitive load so that students can spend their mental energy on learning the medical and scientific knowledge.
+The goal of the Digital Publishing and Instructional Design team is the unification of learning materials from across the College of Medicine curriculum, reducing the cognitive load so that students can spend their mental energy on learning the principles of medical and scientific knowledge.

-We create beautiful materials—visually and functionally consistent—that span all four years of undergraduate medical education, including a dissector and anatomy review for all four cohorts, an interactive neuroanatomy textbook, Clinical Skills, a clerkship Global Health course, and Radiology.
-Tap the buttons below to learn more!
+We create beautiful materials—visually and functionally consistent—that span all four years of undergraduate medical education, including a comprehensive Gross Anatomy hub that includes an anatomy textbook, dissector, and anatomy review; Clinical Skills; and clerkship Global Health and Virtual Neurology courses.
+Tap the icons below to learn more!

 I want to thank you for your beautiful work on the Microaggressions module.
 It’s BEAUTIFUL!
 The faculty I work with in IPE were blown away.
 Thank you for creating such an interactive module for students.